Research projects in Research Area D

 Project Description

-While much has been written about the compilation of the venerable scriptures of ancient China into a canon that varied and grew over the centuries, we know much less about the canonization, the writing of commentaries, and the anthologization of historical and belles-lettres literature in ancient China.
-This project aims to examine the processes of canon formation in traditional China in general and through individual examples.
-Such examples may be the canonical scriptures of Confucianism; the early dynastic histories that became the canon of the “Three or Four Standard Histories”; “The Selection of Literature” (Wenxuan), which served as a model for elegant writing for centuries to come; or the canonical writings in languages other than Chinese that were in use in China for long periods of time.
+While much has been written about the compilation of the venerable scriptures of ancient China into a canon that changed and grew over the centuries, we know much less about the canonization, glossing, and anthologization of the historical literature and belles-lettres of ancient China.
+This project will therefore examine the processes of canon formation in ancient China, both in general and through specific examples.
+Such examples could include the canonical scriptures of Confucianism; the early dynastic histories that became the canon of the “Three or Four Standard Histories”; “The Selection of Literature” (Wenxuan), which served as a model for elegant writing for centuries to come; or the canonical writings in languages other than Chinese that were in use in China for long periods of time.

 Responsible PI